 In an outdoor tabletop fireplace type like this, you might need gas lines ran to it.
 While indoor units will always be smokeless, it can vary more when it comes to outdoor units, as some can use fuel that produces smoke or other harmful emissions.
 For this reason, you would want to make sure they are in an open area for emissions to escape, especially with a tabletop fire pit.
 You wouldn’t want a small fire pit on a patio table with a low covering just above it where emissions can accumulate.

-For indoor versions, like ones that would go on a dining table, it is common to have a snuffer nearby.
+For indoor versions, like ones that would go on a dining table (dream about a dining room with an electric fireplace?
+Please, take a look at our electric fireplaces for the dining room), it is common to have a snuffer nearby.
 A snuffer, just like ones used for candles, allow you to easily put out the flame without the risk of burning your hand.
 This can be a portable bioethanol tabletop fireplace with glass over it, so you can just put out the flame from the top without the need to reach in with your hand or remove the glass.

 Keep in mind that some ethanol burners and their fuel cans for a ventless bioethanol tabletop fireplace can have a short burn time and require frequent fuel changes if you use it a lot.
 While the burn time is increased with larger units with larger fuel capacity, those units will have less portability than a smaller, portable bioethanol fireplace.